Mike Yeo

-Michael Yeo (born July 31, 1973) is a Canadian former professional ice hockey player and coach.
+Michael Yeo (born July 31, 1973) is a Canadian professional ice hockey coach and former player.
 Yeo is currently an assistant coach with the Ottawa Senators of the National Hockey League (NHL).
 He is the former head coach of the Minnesota Wild and St. Louis Blues, as well as interim head coach of the Philadelphia Flyers in the NHL.
 Yeo grew up in North Bay, Ontario.
 He has also been an assistant coach for the Flyers, Pittsburgh Penguins, Vancouver Canucks, and head coach of the American Hockey League's Houston Aeros.

 Career

 Yeo spent five seasons with the Houston Aeros while they were members of the International Hockey League (IHL).
 In 1998–99, he captained the team to the Turner Cup Championship.